You are here

 B. Smoking shall be permitted outdoors, provided that it is not within 25 feet of any campus building and in any space specifically designated as a "Smoking Permitted Area."
 This shall be defined as any space with an independent ventilation system where College employees and non smokers are not required to visit on a regular basis.
 Smoking will not be permitted in Whittemore House, Red House, or cabins and cottages unless all residents agree to permit it.

-C. Violators of these prohibitions who fail to comply upon request may be brought to Community Court.
+C. Violators of these prohibitions who fail to comply upon request may be referred to the Community Conduct process.

 Article XVIII: Alcohol and Other Drugs Policy